HTTP 414 status code indicates that a server refuses to process a request because the URI is too long.

 In most cases, you don’t need to increase the URI length limit.
 However, some web servers do allow you to increase the default limit.

-client sent too long URI while reading client request line in nginx error logs, it means the request URL has exceeded the allowed limit.
+client sent too long URI while reading client request line, it means the request URL has exceeded the allowed limit.

 In nginx, the maximum allowed URI length is defined by the